-In instances in which the IEP team meets to determine the appropriate setting where the student will receive educational services following an expulsion, out-of-school suspension or in-school suspension, the removal must be included in this file.
+In instances in which the IEP team meets to determine the appropriate setting where the student will receive educational services following an expulsion, out-ofschool suspension or in-school suspension, the removal must be included in this file.

-- Report children with disabilities (IDEA) as defined in section 4.2 of the EDFacts Workbook who were ages 3 through 21 as of the child count date and were subject to Unilateral removal by school personnel for drug or weapon offenses or serious bodily injury Instances in which school personnel (not the IEP team) order the removal of children with disabilities from their current educational placement to an appropriate interim alternative educational setting for not more than 45 school days.
+- Report children with disabilities (IDEA) as defined in the EDFacts Workbook who were ages 3 through 21 as of the child count date and were subject to Unilateral removal by school personnel for drug or weapon offenses or serious bodily injury Instances in which school personnel (not the IEP team) order the removal of children with disabilities from their current educational placement to an appropriate interim alternative educational setting for not more than 45 school days.
 The IEP team is responsible for determining the interim alternative educational setting.
-Unilateral removals do not include decisions made by the IEP team to change a student's placement. - Report children with disabilities (IDEA) as defined in section 4.2 of the ED Facts Workbook who were ages 3 through 21 as of the child count date and were subject to a disciplinary removal. - Report students in grades K through 12 without disabilities and children with disabilities (IDEA), ages 3 through 21 who were expelled from their regular school for disciplinary purposes, as defined in the EDFacts Workbook.
+Unilateral removals do not include decisions made by the IEP team to change a student's placement. - Report children with disabilities (IDEA) as defined in the EDFacts Workbook who were ages 3 through 21 as of the child count date and were subject to a disciplinary removal. - Report students in grades K through 12 without disabilities and children with disabilities (IDEA), ages 3 through 21 who were expelled from their regular school for disciplinary purposes, as defined in the EDFacts Workbook.